FIRST Tech Challenge UK - Our mission page - header image

 FIRST UK participants are girls

-FIRST UK full season evaluation 2024
+FIRST UK season evaluation 2024

 Scaling our impact